This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The person we spoke to this time was Dr. Ishizaka, a judo therapist whose clinic is located in Chofu City, Tokyo, a 12-minute walk from Chofu Station, next to the Maruetsu supermarket.

-They specialize in treating the lower back, neck, etc., so please visit them.
+They specialize in treating the lower back, neck, etc., so please come and visit.

 TEL 042-497-6622